SvetlanaBurimova/BookMadnessApp/README.md

 * **Offline Notifications:** Enhances user engagement and retention, even in offline scenarios.

 * **Database and Navigation UI Tests:** Implemented robust testing to ensure reliability and functionality.

-### This pet project serves as a testament to my dedication to learning and mastering key Android development technologies and dedication to creating user-centric and innovative solutions.